 Parents + Families

 Before Elizabeth Grady ever set foot in Chapel Hill, she knew she wanted to leave.
-Studying abroad was near the top of her list of college goals — a dream she fulfilled by traveling to London during the spring her sophomore year as part of the Honors Study Abroad program.
+Studying abroad was near the top of her list of college goals — a dream she fulfilled by traveling to London during the spring of her sophomore year as part of the Honors Study Abroad program.

 A junior from Greensboro, Elizabeth came to Carolina with a strong interest in journalism and political science.
 But she never imagined how those two interests would converge through an internship in the British Parliament.

 “I always wanted to work in a foreign government and understand how other nations operate, but I never thought in a million years that I would have a chance to work at Parliament.
 It was an amazing experience,” Elizabeth says.

 She worked as an intern for Jenny Willott, a former chief whip, and helped her manage a variety of constituent issues.